Project Group Leader, Structural Biochemistry

 Computational Structural Biology

-Methodologically, the focus is on object localization and segmentation of cryo-electron microscopy data sets.
-In addition, the group is working on the automation of existing workflows and pipelines.
-The group supports other scientists in the department with projects involving image- and data-analysis.
+Methodologically, the focus of our group is on object localization and segmentation of cryo-electron microscopy data sets.
+In addition, we are working on the automation of existing workflows and pipelines in order to get better results faster.
+Furthermore, we extend our support to other scientists in the department with projects involving image and data analysis.

-These methods enable scientists to gain insights from experiments that cannot be obtained by manual analysis, or only with a great deal of time.
+These methods enable scientists to accelerate the speed at which they can gain insights from experiments that cannot be obtained by manual analysis, or by investing long hours.

 Schöenfeld F, Stabrin M, Shaikh TR, Wagner T, Raunser S (2022).
 Accelerated 2D Classification With ISAC Using GPUs.
 Front Mol Biosci.

 Wang Z, Grange M, Pospich S, Wagner T, Kho A.L, Gautel M, Raunser S (2022).
 Structures from intact myofibrils reveal mechanism of thin filament regulation through nebulin.
 Science

 Wagner T, Raunser S (2020).
 The evolution of SPHIRE-crYOLO particle picking and its application in automated cryo-EM processing workflows.
 Communications Biology

 Stabrin M, Schoenfeld F, Wagner T, Pospich S, Gatsogiannis C, Raunser S (2020).
 TranSPHIRE: automated and feedback-optimized on-the-fly processing for cryo-EM Nat Commun

 Wagner T, Lusnig L, Pospich S, Stabrin M, Schönfeld F, Raunser S (2020).Two particle-picking procedures for filamentous proteins: SPHIRE-crYOLO filament mode and SPHIRE-STRIPER.
 Acta Cryst Sect D Struct Biol.